haddocking/haddocking.github.io/education/biomolecular-simulations-2018/HADDOCK_tutorial/index.md

 <hr>
 ## Setup

 Before you get started, we invite you all to create an account for our web-services using our [registration portal](https://nestor.science.uu.nl/auth/register/).
 Alternatively, you can make use of the special workshop credentials provided to you during the tutorial.
 Remember that the usage of our web services is **only free for non-profit work**!

+> Given the limited time for this hands-on tutorial, we advise you to use the special workshop credentials (reduced number of models) and to only submit one docking run (either catK, catL or catS).

 In order to run this tutorial, you will need to have a molecular viewer installed.
 We advise you to use [PyMOL](https://pymol.org/) and the visualization commands given during the hands-on will be specific to this software.